Edited by: Keri Stooksbury

 Earn 3x points per $1 for car rentals on these cards:

-Hot Tip: Points aren’t the only important thing — you’ll also want a card that offers excellent car rental insurance coverage to help keep you protected if you have an accident with your rental!
+Hot Tip: Points aren’t the only important thing — you’ll also want a credit card with rental car insurance to help keep you protected if you have an accident with your rental!